codernirdesh/nirdesh-pokharel-backend-task/Readme.md

 A simple task management application built with NodeJs, Express, Typescript, EJS, Prisma, and PostgreSQL.
 This application allows users to create, read, update, and delete tasks.
 It also includes user registration and authentication, as well as role-based access control.

 ## Prerequisites
+- Postgres (Not required if running using Docker)
 - Node.js
 - Docker
 - Docker Compose

+## Running app (Using Docker)
+To run the app, use `docker-compose up`.
+Make sure you have docker installed in your machine.

 ## Installing